 Surviving the Holidays with Chronic Illness

-Last year, we moved to making a Christmas table.
+In 2019, I made a Christmas table.
 It was just as cheerful and festive as a tree and it was at a height that I can sit at comfortably, so that made all of it quite easy to manage.

 It looked nice and we’ll jazz it up a little more this year and add some more lights.
 It made our Christmas morning much more enjoyable.
 (Plus we didn’t have to worry about our cats getting into the tree.)